postmannen/postmannen.github.io/cv/README.md

 The most recent jobs can be found below.

-A full list can be found at my [LinkedIn profile](https://www.linkedin.com/in/bj%C3%B8rn-tore-svinningen-1394816/).

-- Creating tools to handle both server and network infrastructure.
-- All of my private projects, and most of my work related projects are opensourced so what I've been doing can be found in my Github profile here [Github](https://github.com/postmannen) profile.

 ### Jul 2023 - Present, Selfstudy eBPF.

-- Learning more about eBPF, tracing, handling network traffic on Linux servers.
+- Study eBPF, tracing, handling network traffic on Linux servers.
-- C Programming, and also some Python :)
+- AI in the form of llama.
+- Security.

 ### Jan 2020 - Jun 2023 Raa Labs, Contract

-Building Cloud on the Edge:

-- Build an Edge Cloud infrastructure/platform from the ground and up for ships sailing around the globe.
+- Build an Edge Cloud infrastructure/platform from the ground up for ships sailing around the globe.
 - Create an event driven infrastructure controller, [Steward](https://github.com/postmannen/steward) for [RaaLabs](https://raalabs.com)
 - K3s.
 - Created various tools and automation services, where most of the services with an MIT license can be found at [Raalabs's Github](https://github.com/raalabs)